manticoresoftware/manticoresearch/README.md

 # ❤️ How you can support Manticore Search

-Manticore Search is a GPLv2-licensed open source project with development made possible by support from our core team, contributors, and sponsors.
-Building premium open-source software is not easy.
-If you would like to make sure Manticore Search stays free here is how you can help the project:
+Manticore Search is a GPLv2-licensed Open Source project with development made possible by support from our core team, contributors, and sponsors.
+Building premium Open Source software is not easy.
+If you would like to make sure Manticore Search stays free, here is how you can help the project:

 * [Donation through PayPal](https://www.paypal.me/manticoresearch)
 * [Become our client and let us help you](https://manticoresearch.com/services)